roussePaul/kampala/README.md

 Follow the guide in the [simulator](simulator).

 # Bashrc
-Copy this file at the end of your ~/.bashrc file:
+Copy this code to the end of your ~/.bashrc file:

 ```Bash
 # Function to configure the network for the simulation